zirpins/iwibot-openwhisk/README.md

 * `sls iwibot unbind` remove the api gateway definitions and service bindings *(shorthand for `sls iwibot service unbind` and `sls iwibot api unbind`)*
 * `sls iwibot template create --name test --kind nodejs|go|python|php|java` creates a funtion template based on the kind. `-n` is the shorcut for `--name` and `-k` for `--kind.

 If you want to bind resources to or create api's for functions, first you __*need*__ to __*deploy*__ the functions!
 After that be sure, that the needed environment variables are visible (local.env).
 The authenticate scripts make the env vars visible.
-Then you can invoke `sls iwibot service bind` and `sls iwibot api bind` or the shorthand `sls iwibot finalize`.
+Then you can invoke `sls iwibot service bind` and `sls iwibot api bind` or the shorthand `sls iwibot bind`.

 Detailed information on how to work with the serverless framework can be found [here](https://serverless.com/framework/docs/providers/openwhisk/).